GoogleCloudPlatform/functions-framework-dotnet/docs/customization.md

 > classes is to add extra customization, rather than to take
 > complete control over the application.
 If you need a greater
 > degree of flexibility than Function Startup classes provide,
-> you may want to create a host yourself instead of using the Invoker
+> you may want to create a host yourself instead of using the Hosting
 > package.
 >
 > The approach taken by the Functions Framework is similar to the